Apiquet/animated_world_map/README.md

 As everything is generic, I can update the number of markers and the speed from a global variable in the python code.

-I finally got a world map with markers which draw each protest location in sequence.
+I finally got a world map with markers which draw each protest location in sequence thanks to the MovingMarker script (from: https://github.com/ewoken/Leaflet.MovingMarker) that I had to adapt to my needs.

 Please open the **index.html** in  'Leaflet.MovingMarker-master\animated_map\' to see the result.